Alfresco/alfresco-js-api/src/api/content-rest-api/docs/TagsApi.md

 Gets a list of tags in this repository.

 You can use the **include** parameter to return additional **values** information.
+You can also use **name** parameter to return tags only for specified name.

 ### Example